dhcold/RogueConverter/README.md

 # RogueConverter
 ## What it does
-RogueConverter is a C# tool for Diabotical / Diabotical Rogue, that converts all blocks from the map into diagonal/rectrangle props.
-It reads map data and writing it again.
+RogueConverter is a C# tool for Diabotical / Diabotical Rogue, that is capable of:
+- Converting all blocks from the map into diagonal/rectrangle props.
+- Rescaling converted map (making it bigger or smaller)

+## Additional info
+1. Converting respects block type (diagonal/solid) and creates corresponded prop
+2. You can select if block material should be taken into consideration while converting them (so you can get different materials on converted props aswell.
+Otherwise every prop will be with same material)
+3. It removes any original prop, that starts with `prop_` and isn't `invis` prop
+4. All other entities (triggers, tps, lights, etc) stays the same
+5. I tried to convert ramps, but they are misplaced for now (maybe i'll found solution for converting any `invis` props into new `blockout` props)

 ## Download .exe
 [DOWNLOAD HERE](https://github.com/dhcold/RogueConverter/releases/tag/exe)